 “It’s got to work by tomorrow because we’re presenting it,” Katie said Thursday of the device.

 She said she would recommend the course to others.

 “It’s a really great program,” Ari said.

-Hank Yocum, associate dean of academic affairs, said he was part of the faculty who started the Explore program a decade ago with a goal of getting more women into the field of engineering and recruiting students.
+Hank Yochum, associate dean of academic affairs, said he was part of the faculty who started the Explore program a decade ago with a goal of getting more women into the field of engineering and recruiting students.

-“We wanted to have a girls-only environment and to really emphasize being creative, using electronics, fabrication tools and working together,” Yocum said.
+“We wanted to have a girls-only environment and to really emphasize being creative, using electronics, fabrication tools and working together,” Yochum said.
 “A lot of times students don’t get that kind of engagement with their education, so we’re really trying to make it clear to them how fun learning can be in a way that’s a little bit different than most students have experienced.”

 He said when he was growing up many tools students have access to were not available and he would have loved such a course.
 It’s fun for faculty to see the students’ inventions and surveys show a lot of participants who come to the Explore events go on to pursue engineering or other fields in science, technology and math.

 “We want them to see engineering is something they can do and that’s maybe a little more compelling than they thought it was.”